prism-rb/prism/README.md

 mruby is similar in many ways to cruby and will be a familiar experience for someone who has only used the mainline interpreter.
 The most notable exception is that mruby only supports syntax up to ruby 1.9, which means there are no keyword arguments or safe traversal operator.

 There are a number of other small differences, and it's worth reviewing the [mruby limitations documentation](https://github.com/mruby/mruby/blob/master/doc/limitations.md).
+You might also want to refer to the [mruby API docs](http://mruby.org/docs/api/).

 If you run `prism init`, it will create a sample application that makes a good starting point.
 This is the code it outputs: